‘Rahul Gandhi hasn’t said a word': Surjewala on 'collusion with BJP' remark

 Echoes of the fiery CWC meeting which is underway, were also heard outside with former minister Kapil Sibal, another signatory to the letter, publicly questioning Rahul's accusations of a BJP link to the letter seeking sweeping changes to party organisation and elections to the CWC.

 "Rahul Gandhi says 'we are colluding with BJP'.
 Succeeded in Rajasthan High Court defending the Congress Party.
 Defending party in Manipur to bring down BJP Government.
 "Last 30 years have never made a statement in favour of BJP on any issue.
-Yet 'we are colluding with the BJP'!,"he tweeted.
+Yet 'we are colluding with the BJP'!" he tweeted.

 He later deleted the tweet, clarifying that the former Congress president never made the remarks.
 He said Rahul Gandhi himself informed him about it.